radian-software/straight.el/README.md

 ### Install packages

-Out of the box, you can install any package from [MELPA] or [EmacsMirror], which is to say any package in existence.
+Out of the box, you can install any package listed on [MELPA] or [EmacsMirror], which is to say any package in existence.
 To install a package temporarily (until you restart Emacs), run `M-x straight-use-package` and select the package you want.
 To install a